-Emily Berry Mennerdahl, born 1980, holds an MFA in Studio Arts from Concordia University, Montréal (2009) and a BA (Hons) Photography from Manchester Metropolitan University, U.K (2004).
-Since returning to Sweden she has taken part in the Independent Study Programme at Valand Art Academy, Gothenburg (2009) and The Photographic Artist Book Postgraduate Course at The Royal Institute of Art Stockholm (2018).
-Prior to Hillside Projects she collaborated with Canadian artist Veronique Malo in The Independant Study Group and has taken part in residencies, screenings and exhibitions in amongst other places The Banff Centre, Articule Montréal, Excentris Montréal, Botkyrka Konsthall, Urbis Centre.
-Berry Mennerdahl was previously a research assistant at Hexagram -Media Arts at Concordia University and occasionally works as a visiting associate lecturer in Photography at Manchester School of Art, MMU, England and The Royal Institute of Art Stockholm.
-She also works as a translator in the Arts and Culture Sector, translating texts from Swedish to English.
+Emily Berry Mennerdahl, born in 1980, holds an MFA in Studio Arts from Concordia University, Montréal (2009) and a B.A.
+(Hons) in Photography from Manchester Metropolitan University, U.K. (2004).
+Since returning to Sweden, she has participated in the Independent Study Programme at Valand Art Academy, Gothenburg (2009) and The Photographic Artist Book Postgraduate Course at The Royal Institute of Art Stockholm (2018).
+Berry Mennerdahl has taken part in residencies, screenings and exhibitions in, amongst other places, The Banff Centre, Articule Montréal, Excentris Montréal, Botkyrka Konsthall, and Urbis Centre.
+Berry Mennerdahl was a research assistant at Hexagram -Media Arts at Concordia University and has worked as a visiting associate lecturer in Photography at Manchester School of Art, MMU, England and occasionally teaches the course Post Mejan at The Royal Institute of Art Stockholm.
+She also works as a translator in the Arts and Culture Sector.